 Promoting Economic Reform and Public Financial Management

-To provide sustainable funding for service delivery improvements, IGPA/Takamul is working with the Ministry of Finance (MOF) and provincial Administrative and Financial Affairs Directorates (AFAD) to enable provinces to generate their own revenues and manage their own budgets.
-Areas of support include training AFADs on financial reporting and budgeting and working with provincial councils to enact local revenue laws.
+To provide sustainable funding for service delivery improvements, IGPA/Takamul worked with the Ministry of Finance (MOF) and provincial Administrative and Financial Affairs Directorates (AFAD) to enable provinces to generate their own revenues and manage their own budgets.
+Areas of support included training AFADs on financial reporting and budgeting and working with provincial councils to enact local revenue laws.

 IGPA/Takamul trained AFAD staff in each province on financial reporting templates, with all AFADs submitting annual financial statements on time and in compliance with MOF regulations.
 In addition, the Project supported all Provincial Councils to enact legislation for Local Revenue Generating Units, which will be responsible for managing local revenue collection.